-- 1.19.2.1 Owners and Operators shall conduct an annual tightness test of the entire pressurized underground Piping system, including the primary and secondary Piping, in accordance with NFPA 329, Recommended Practice for Handling Releases of Flammable and Combustible Liquids and Gases. - 1.19.2.2 Owners and Operators of UST Systems that have underground pressurized Piping systems shall use a ILine tightness test method designed to detect a Release from any portion of the underground Piping system that routinely contains Hazardous Substances. - 1.19.2.1 Owners and Operators of Hazardous Substance UST Systems with underground pressurized Piping systems constructed of double wall design shall utilize continuous interstitial monitoring systems that meet the following requirements: - 1.19.2.1.1 All interstitial monitoring devices shall be designed, constructed, installed and maintained to continuously detect a Release from any portion of the Piping that routinely contains Hazardous Substance; and - 1.19.2.1.2 At a minimum of once every thirty (30) calendar days, Owners and Operators shall provide proof via the interstitial monitoring equipment record that the interstitial monitoring device is functioning in accordance with the manufacturer's specifications; and - 1.19.2.1.3 Owners and Operators shall maintain records of the monthly Piping interstitial Release Detection records for the life of the UST System; and - 1.19.2.1.4 The interstitial monitoring system shall be designed and maintained to alert the Owner and Operator to the presence of a Release by shutting off the flow of the Hazardous Substance; and - 1.19.2.1.5 All sump and interstitial sensors shall comply with the testing and monitoring requirements of §1.27 of this Part; and - 1.19.2.1.6 All Containment Sumps shall comply with the testing and monitoring requirements of §1.25 of this Part - 1.19.3 Line Leak Detector and Tightness Test Piping Interstitial Monitoring Requirements for Double Wall Piping Systems - 1.19.3.1 Owners and Operators of UST Systems with underground pressurized Piping systems constructed of double wall design may utilize interstitial monitoring systems to comply with the Line leak detector requirements of §1.19.1 of this Part and the Piping interstitial monitoring requirements of §1.19.2 of this Part if the following requirements are met: - 1.19.3.1.1 All interstitial monitoring devices shall be designed, constructed, installed and maintained to continuously detect a Release from any portion of the Piping that routinely contains Hazardous Substance; and - 1.19.3.1.2.
-The interstitial monitoring system shall be designed and maintained to ensure that the delivery system will automatically shut off if a release is detected; and - 1.19.3.1.3 At a minimum of once during each calendar month every thirty (30) calendar days, Owners and Operators shall provide proof via the automatic tank gauge record that the interstitial monitoring device is functioning in accordance with the manufacturer's specifications; and
+- 1.19.2.1 Owners and Operators shall conduct an annual tightness test of the entire pressurized underground Piping system, including the primary and secondary Piping, in accordance with NFPA 329, Recommended Practice for Handling Releases of Flammable and Combustible Liquids and Gases.
+Owners and Operators of Hazardous Substance UST Systems with underground pressurized Piping systems constructed of double wall design shall utilize continuous interstitial monitoring systems that meet the following requirements: - 1.19.2.1.1 All interstitial monitoring devices shall be designed, constructed, installed and maintained to continuously detect a Release from any portion of the Piping that routinely contains Hazardous Substance; and - 1.19.2.1.2 At a minimum of once every thirty (30) calendar days, Owners and Operators shall provide proof via the interstitial monitoring equipment record that the interstitial monitoring device is functioning in accordance with the manufacturer's specifications; and - 1.19.2.1.3 Owners and Operators shall maintain records of the Piping interstitial Release Detection records for the life of the UST System; and - 1.19.2.1.4 The interstitial monitoring system shall be designed and maintained to alert the Owner and Operator to the presence of a Release by shutting off the flow of the Hazardous Substance; and - 1.19.2.1.5 All sump and interstitial sensors shall comply with the testing and monitoring requirements of §1.27 of this Part; and - 1.19.2.1.6 All Containment Sumps shall comply with the testing and monitoring requirements of §1.25 of this Part - 1.19.2.2 Owners and Operators of UST Systems that have underground pressurized Piping systems shall use a line tightness test method designed to detect a Release from any portion of the underground Piping system that routinely contains Hazardous Substances. - 1.19.3 Line Leak Detector and Tightness Test Requirements for Double Wall Piping Systems - 1.19.3.1 Owners and Operators of UST Systems with underground pressurized Piping systems constructed of double wall design may utilize interstitial monitoring systems to comply with the line leak detector requirements of §1.19.1 of this Part and the piping tightness test requirements of §1.19.2. of this Part if the following requirements are met: - 1.19.3.1.1 All interstitial monitoring devices shall be designed, constructed, installed and maintained to continuously detect a Release from any portion of the Piping that routinely contains Regulated Substance; and - 1.19.3.1.2 The system shall be designed and maintained to ensure that the delivery system will automatically shut off if a release is detected; and - 1.19.3.1.3 At a minimum of once during each calendar month, Owners and Operators shall provide proof via the automatic tank gauge record that the interstitial monitoring device is functioning in accordance with the manufacturer's specifications; and